Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 print(f" Take {i} (w={weights[i]}, v={values[i]})")

-Running this prints items A, B, D, C (or whichever subset the solver finds) with total value 20 and weight 9.
-CBC handles it in milliseconds.
+Running the code prints items A, B, D and C, or whichever subset the solver identifies, with a total value of 20 and a total weight of 9.
+CBC handles the problem in milliseconds.

 Example 2: TSP with MTZ Subtour Elimination

-The Traveling Salesman Problem is the classic routing benchmark.
-The subtle challenge in a MIP formulation is to forbid subtours — disconnected loops.
-The Miller-Tucker-Zemlin (MTZ) formulation adds auxiliary order variables ui and the constraint uiuj + n · xijn − 1 for all i ≠ j (except node 0).
-MTZ is weaker than the exponential subtour elimination constraints but it fits in a compact formulation.
+The Travelling Salesman Problem is the classic routing benchmark.
+The subtle challenge in a MIP formulation is to forbid subtours, that is, disconnected loops.
+The Miller-Tucker-Zemlin formulation introduces auxiliary order variables ui and the constraint uiuj + n · xijn − 1 for all i ≠ j (except node 0).
+MTZ is weaker than the exponential family of subtour elimination constraints but fits within a compact formulation.

 from pulp import LpProblem, LpVariable, LpMinimize, lpSum, LpBinary, LpInteger